-- A. The contractor may be authorized by the contracting officer to pay transportation costs subject to the terms and conditions of the BOL on behalf of the government.
-The contractor pays for shipping on a commercial BOL, other commercial form, or through the postal system. - 1.
-If a contractor is directed by a contracting officer to ship FOB origin via parcel post, then postal charges are reimbursable.
+- 6.3.1.
+The contractor may be authorized by the contracting officer to pay transportation costs subject to the terms and conditions of the BOL on behalf of the Government.
+The contractor pays for shipping on a commercial BOL, other commercial form, or through the postal system. - 6.3.1.1.
+If a contractor is directed by a contracting officer to ship FOB origin via parcel post, then postal charges are reimbursable. - 6.3.1.2.
+The contractor must list this expense as a separate item on the invoice. - 6.3.1.3.
+Charges are included in accounting records as a part of the cost of material.